 Not just Bristol University.

 Workload is a major issue in our universities and I regularly worked for over sixty hours per week; many times straying over weekends to eighty hours per week.
 The case last year of a long serving lecturer at Cardiff University Business School, Malcolm Anderson, who also killed himself, was a stark reminder of the pressures that exist (see BBC News 'Under pressure' Cardiff University lecturer fell to death.
 6 June 2018).
 The university management was quoted as saying that Dr Anderson was an "outstanding teacher and researcher" who was "caring and unstinting in the time he would give to all".
 However, TEFS (15th June 2018 ‘Tragedy on Campus – now is the time to act to prevent suicides and mental distress’) also noted that a Business School student had died the same way in the same place in 2012 (Wales Online.
 ‘23-year-old Cardiff University student dies after falling from building’ 30th May 2012).
-The impact of that on staff and other students may have lasted longer tha
+The impact of that on staff and other students may have lasted longer than many had anticipated.

 This is surely a time for reflection and seeking a better way to operate.
 Most workplaces seem to be operating at or near their capacity and more consideration needs to be taken of what stress can be tolerated.
 ‘Mental Health Awareness Week’ is soon; from Monday 13th to Sunday 19th May 2019.
 Many universities, including my former university, are holding a series of events to raise awareness.
 This might be an ideal opportunity for Bristol University to help its students and staff alike at this difficult time.